-- 4.11 If there is any doubt at any time about the safety of the transfer operation, the Pilot should not board or land. - 4.12 If the ladder presented is non-compliant, or a near miss incident occurs during the transfer, an appropriate report must be made immediately to the CHA/MCA.
-A non-compliant ladder must not be used until the non-compliance is rectified.
+- 4.10 If there is any doubt at any time about the condition or compliance of the ladder arrangement in accordance with SOLAS requirements or safety of the transfer operation, the Pilot should not board or land. - 4.11 All non-compliant or (potentially) unsafe ladders and boarding arrangements and any nearmiss incident associated with the transfer operation, must be reported to the CHA and MCA as soon as it is safe to do so (see section 9).

 Under MSN 1832 (M), and the 1987 Pilotage Act, section 18(2) pilots are legally obligated to report dangerous situations they encounter in carrying out their duties.
 Therefore, any Pilots within Peel Ports CHA/SHA who encounter non-compliant boarding arrangements are required to notify the Competent Harbour Authority who will notify the MCA.
-This may result in a Port State Control or Flag State inspection.
+This may result in a Port State Control or Flag State inspection